nextensio/docs/content/en/Architecture/policyattr/_index.md

 to engineering organization" kind of activities.
 RoutePolicy is what controls the "fulltime employees get routed to AWS, consultants to Digital Ocean" kind of policies.

-TODO ASHWIN: Are there only two types of policies that exist today ?
-What if customer wants completely different policies for two different appgroups.
-Or completely different policies for two different hosts ?
-Is that still written as one big policy with "if appgroup == abc then this else that" or "if host == xyz then this else that" or do we allow customer to organize policies per appgroup/host ?
-Obviously I know the answer is NO :), its just a food for thought for future

 ### Policy Templates